DPDK/dpdk/doc/guides/nics/mlx5.rst

   Disabled by default (set to 0).

+  The Direct Verbs/Rules (engaged with ``dv_flow_en`` = 1) supports all
+  of the extensive metadata features.
+The legacy Verbs supports FLAG and MARK metadata actions over NIC Rx steering domain only.

 - ``dv_flow_en`` parameter [int]

   A nonzero value enables the DV flow steering assuming it is supported